BeteabTefera/beteabtefera/README.md

 - 😄 Pronouns: he/him/his
 - 🔭 I’m currently working full-time as a Customer Technology Specialist at [BIWORLDWIDE](https://www.biworldwide.com/)
 - 👨🏿‍💻 Summer 2024 I Interned at [Ameriprise](https://www.ameriprise.com/) as a Software Engineering Technology Intern
-- 👨🏿‍💻 After graduation in May 2025, I will be working with Ameriprise Financial as a Data Engineering LDP Associate.
+- 👨🏿‍💻 After graduation in May 2025, I will be working with Ameriprise Financial as a Data Engineering LDP Associate effective June 2025
 - I am currently working on two open-source projects: [Oyster](https://github.com/BeteabTefera/oyster/tree) and [CampusConnect](https://github.com/BeteabTefera/CampusConnect)
 - 👯 I’m looking to learn from the dev community and expand my knowledge while gaining experience along the way.
 - ⚡ Fun fact - I spend most of my free time participating in Pickleball tournaments :)